Celebrating people coming together

 Columpa Bobb and Tania Carter

-Elder Sam Seward and Hannah MacLean
+Elder Sam Seward and Hannah Mclean

 Keith Nahanee